t8rohman/conjoint-analysis/README.md

 5. Data step 1 and data step 2 utility weights are then merged to create one set of bridged utility weights (with the utility values from data step 2 used for the attributes common to both steps).
 6. These merged utility weights define the conjoint or choice model from which all subsequent simulations will be based.

-The important part here where we can connect these two different stages is by **bridging** calculation:
+The important part here where we can connect these two different stages is by **bridging calculation:**

 ## Bridging

 There's a lot of bridging method we can pick to integrate these two stages into one.
-But one of the most popular bridging method is Symbridge Analysis, introduced by Francois and MacLachlan (1997).
+But one of the most popular bridging method is Symbridge Analysis, introduced by <a href='http://staff.washington.edu/macl/BRIDG97.pdf'>Francois and MacLachlan (1997) paper.</a>

 Create a scalar value to make a bridging.
 There are two alternatives we can go: